About Entrepreneur Quiz

 Artisan types base their business on their professional skills and talents, typically in a B2C format (business directly to consumer).

-Franchisee types buy the right or license to engage in or reproduce a business (a “franchise”), usually with already proven business model and established brand.
+Franchisee types buy and run an established business, or buy the right or license to engage in or reproduce a business (a “franchise”), usually with already proven business model and established brand.

 Freelancer types’ businesses are based on their professional skills and work experience.
 As a rule, they do short-term B2B (business to business) contracts.

-Home Business Entrepreneurs are good in running a home-base business which can be either B2C or B2B.
+Home Business Entrepreneurs are good in running a home-based business which can be either B2C or B2B.
 If it is a B2B, they focus on long term contracts.

 Analyst types either work alone to provide services requiring analytical skills, or team up with other entrepreneur types to develop, test and introduce new approaches and methods.